 Digitalisation is good for business

 It promises to reduce costs and bolster the bottom line.
 And at a time when the oil and gas industry is facing an existential crisis in the form of the energy transition, it could also be key to the industry’s survival.
-In this new piece of research, Jamie Thompson, Research Analyst, North Sea Upstream Oil & Gas, and Martin Kelly, Head of Corporate Analysis, ask what we can learn from digitalisation's early adopters.
+In this new piece of research, we ask what can be learned from digitalisation's early adopters.

 The size of the digital prize is undoubtedly large – with as much as US$150 billion per annum in potential operating cost savings available to companies that embrace digitalisation.
 But the challenge of implementing digitalisation is enormous.
 To date, we believe there’s been more talk than action – and little evidence of tangible change to top or bottom lines.